kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 - All features and functionality under `What works today` is fully tested and vetted to be working by SIG-Windows
 - SIG-Windows has high confidence to the stability and reliability of Windows Server containers on Kubernetes
 - 100% green/passing conformance tests that are applicable to Windows (see the Testing Plan section for details on these tests)
-- Comprehensive documentation that includes but is not limited to the following sections
+- Comprehensive documentation that includes but is not limited to the following sections.
+Documentation will reside at https://kubernetes.io/docs
 1. Outline of Windows Server containers on Kubernetes
 2. Getting Started Guide, including Prerequisites
 3. How to deploy Windows nodes in Kubernetes